-After 20 minutes, your phases are ready to combine.
+Once everything is good and melted, your phases are ready to combine.

 - Dry off the outside of beaker A (the water phase), weigh it, and note the difference – in a few minutes, you’ll add this back in distilled water to get it to its pre-heating weight